bcgov/rfc-groundwater-forecast/README.md

 capturing how groundwater responds to hydroclimate data.
 Forecasts provide a range of possible conditions, derived from different combinations of past weather patterns, and are presented as likelihoods of groundwater being above, below, or near normal.
 More information can be found in the [Forecast Model Overview](https://nrs.objectstore.gov.bc.ca/rfc-conditions/groundwater_forecast/documentation/gw_forecast_overview.pdf).

-Results of the forecast model can be found on the Groundwater Level Drought Forecast [Map](https://nrs.objectstore.gov.bc.ca/rfc-conditions/groundwater_forecast/outputs/Groundwater_Drought_Forecast_Map.html) and [Report](https://nrs.objectstore.gov.bc.ca/rfc-conditions/groundwater_forecast/outputs/Groundwater_Drought_Forecast_Report.html).
+Results of the forecast model can be found on the Groundwater Level Forecast [Map](https://nrs.objectstore.gov.bc.ca/rfc-conditions/groundwater_forecast/outputs/Groundwater_Drought_Forecast_Map.html) and [Report](https://nrs.objectstore.gov.bc.ca/rfc-conditions/groundwater_forecast/outputs/Groundwater_Drought_Forecast_Report.html).